-- 4. In April 2017, we issued and sold an aggregate of 40,000,000 Series A preferred shares (including securities convertible into Series B preferred shares) to two accredited investors at \$0.75 per share for gross proceeds of approximately \$30 million. - 5.
-In October 2018, we issued and sold an aggregate of 36,409,088 Series B preferred shares (including securities convertible into Series B preferred shares) to seven accredited investors at \$2.20 per share for gross proceeds of approximately \$80 million.
+- 4. In April 2017, we issued and sold an aggregate of 40,000,000 Series A convertible preferred shares (including securities convertible into Series A convertible preferred shares) to two accredited investors at \$0.75 per share for gross proceeds of approximately \$30 million. - 5.
+In October 2018, we issued and sold an aggregate of 36,409,088 Series B convertible preferred shares (including securities convertible into Series B convertible preferred shares) to seven accredited investors at \$2.20 per share for gross proceeds of approximately \$80 million.